JeremyWhiteDev/Moxie/README.md

 ### Technologies I had no previous experience with:
 - NEXTJS
+- Typescript

 ### Why I chose these technologies

 1. I wanted to experiement with NEXTJS and understand how to take advantage of that framework's SSG and SSR features.
 The ease of Vercel hosting is also a plus.
+2. I have really enjoyed the strongly typed nature of C# and I wanted to bring a strongly typed appraoch to my frontend.
+Enter Typescript
-2. I've used TailwindCSS and flowbite components in other projects.
+3. I've used TailwindCSS and flowbite components in other projects.
 A side goal of mine is to build reusable react components with these technologies as the foundation.
-3. This was an ambitious project, and firebase provided an extremely simple setup for handling authentication.
+4. This was an ambitious project, and firebase provided an extremely simple setup for handling authentication.
-4. C#/.NET/SQL Server are the backend technologies I am most familiar with and using this stack allowed me keep a high velocity in my backend issues.
+5. C#/.NET/SQL Server are the backend technologies I am most familiar with and using this stack allowed me keep a high velocity in my backend issues.

 ## Challenges Faced